kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-multiple-workloads.md

            port: 80
    EOF
    ```
-  In the above APIRule the HttpBin service on port 8000 is defined at the `spec.service` level.
+  In the above APIRule, the HttpBin service on port 8000 is defined at the `spec.service` level.
 This service definition is applied to the `/headers` path.
 The `/function` path has the service definition overwritten.

   3. To call the endpoints, send `GET` requests to the HttpBin service and the sample Function: